Hodge correlators: Introduction

 In Section \ref{hc10sec} we consider examples.
 We show how the classical and elliptic polylogarithms appear as Hodge correlators for simple Feynman diagrams.
 We prove that for an elliptic curve the Hodge correlators can be expressed by the multiple Eisenstein-Kronecker series.

 In Section \ref{hc11sec} we show that Hodge / motivic correlators on modular curves generalize the Rankin-Selberg integrals / Beilinson's elements in $K_2$ of modular curves.
-Going to the limit in the tower of modular curves we get an automorphic adelic description of the correlators on modular curves.
+Going to the limit in the tower of modular curves we get an automorphic adelic description of the correlators on modular curves. \end{enumerate}

-3mm {\bf Acknowledgments}.
-I am grateful to A.A.
-Beilinson for fruitful discussions and encouragement.
+\paragraph{Acknowledgments.} I am very grateful to A.A.
+Beilinson for many fruitful discussions, and especially for encouragement over the years to work on Hodge correlators.

 Many ideas of this work were worked out, and several Sections written, during my stays at the MPI(Bonn) and IHES.
 A part of this work was written during my stay at the Okayama University (Japan) in May 2005.
 I am indebted to Hiraoki Nakamura for the hospitality there.
 I am grateful to these institutions for the hospitality and support.
-I was supported by the NSF grants DMS-0400449 and DMS-0653721.
+I was supported by the NSF grants DMS-0400449, DMS-0653721, DMS-1059129 and DMS-1301776.
+I am very grateful to referees for the extraordinary job.
+I am grateful to C. Hertling for pointing out some errors, and sending me notes of his seminar talks in 2008-2009 on the paper.